TraderPilotTraderPilot

 The most important rule of risk management in NinjaTrader is also the simplest: no position is opened without a stop loss already defined.
 Not 'I'll add it later', not 'I'll eyeball it'.
 The stop enters with the trade.

-NinjaTrader gives you several ways to do it — from Chart Trader, the SuperDOM or Order Entry — but the discipline is the same: your loss exit exists before the market can move against you.
+NinjaTrader gives you several places to attach the stop — Chart Trader, SuperDOM, Order Entry, ATM — but the discipline is the same: your loss exit exists before the market can move against you.

 02